jordanisaacs/homeage/README.md

 Post-Build: Files are encrypted by external age key while in nix store

-Runtime: Files are stored unencrytped in `/run/user/$UID/secrets` and can be symlinked to other locations
+Runtime: Files are stored unencrypted in `/run/user/$UID/secrets` and can be symlinked to other locations

 ## Roadmap